flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 </style>

 !!! tip "Resetting to Defaults"
-    Before you start with calibration consider resetting your settings to default values as described here: [Resetting To Defaults](#resetting-to-defaults)
+    Before you start with calibration, consider resetting your settings to default values as described here: [Resetting To Defaults](#resetting-to-defaults)

 ## Microsoft Flight Simulator Control Options